Barack Obama Fast Facts

 September 6, 2012 - Accepts the Democratic nomination for president at Time Warner Cable Arena in Charlotte, North Carolina.

-November 6, 2012 - Wins re-election as president of the United States beating Republican challenger and former Governor of Massachusetts Mitt Romney.
+November 6, 2012 - Wins re-election as president of the United States, beating Republican challenger and former Governor of Massachusetts Mitt Romney.

 December 19, 2012 - Is named Time Magazine's "Person of the Year" for the second time.

-January 20, 2013 - Is sworn in for his second term, in a private ceremony in the Blue Room of the White House.
+January 20, 2013 - Is sworn in for his second term in a private ceremony in the Blue Room of the White House.

-December 17, 2014 - Obama announces plans to normalize diplomatic relations with Cuba and ease economic restrictions on the nation, a policy shift he called the end of an "outdated approach" to US-Cuban relations that, "for decades, has failed to advance our interests."
+December 17, 2014 - Announces plans to normalize diplomatic relations with Cuba and ease economic restrictions on the nation, a policy shift he calls the end of an "outdated approach" to US-Cuban relations that, "for decades, has failed to advance our interests."

-May 12, 2015 - The Barack Obama Foundation announces that President Barack Obama's presidential library will be located in Chicago.
+May 12, 2015 - The Barack Obama Foundation announces that Obama's presidential library will be located in Chicago.

-July 23, 2015 - Obama travels to his paternal homeland for the first time as president to participate in Global Entrepreneurship Summit in Nairobi, Kenya.
+July 23, 2015 - Travels to Kenya for the first time as president to participate in Global Entrepreneurship Summit in Nairobi.

-March 20, 2016 - Obama arrives in Cuba, becoming the first sitting US president to visit in 88 years.
+March 20, 2016 - Arrives in Cuba, becoming the first sitting US president to visit in 88 years.

 May 20, 2016 - Signs a bill updating the terms the government uses to describe minorities.
-This includes now using the terms "Asian-American," "Native American," "Hispanic," and "African-American."
+This includes now using the terms "Asian-American," "Native American," "Hispanic" and "African-American."

 May 27, 2016 - Becomes the first sitting US president to visit Hiroshima, Japan, where he calls for a "world without nuclear weapons."

-June 23, 2016 - The Supreme Court rules it is divided in a case concerning Obama's executive actions on immigration.
-The programs remain blocked and the case will return to the lower court.
+June 23, 2016 - The Supreme Court issues a divided ruling in a case concerning Obama's executive actions on immigration.
+The programs will remain blocked and the case will return to the lower court.

 June 24, 2016 - Obama announces he is designating the area around the Stonewall Inn in New York as the country's first national monument to lesbian, gay, bisexual and transgender (LGBT) rights.

-January 20, 2017 - Leaves the Oval Office after two terms as president.
+January 20, 2017 - Leaves office after two terms as president.

+April 22, 2017 - Makes his first public appearance since leaving office.
+Speaks at the University of Chicago before an estimated three hundred students from universities around the Chicago area.
+It is billed as a "conversation on community organizing and civic engagement" and a part of Obama's goal to "encourage and support the next generation of leaders."

+September 5, 2017 - Obama posts a statement on Facebook in reponse to President Donald Trump's decision to rescind an immigration order shielding some children of undocumented immigrants from deportation.
+"It is self-defeating -- because they want to start new businesses, staff our labs, serve in our military, and otherwise contribute to the country we love.
+And it is cruel."